|TITLE||Neurology and Ophthalmology|

 |DEPARTMENT||Faculty of Medicine and Surgery|

-5. Provide details on the mode of action and clinical use of various classes of drugs used in the specific medical conditions in neurology: epilepsy, Parkinson’s, Alzheimer's and other movement disorders.
+5. Provide details on the mode of action and clinical use of various classes of drugs used in specific neurological conditions including: epilepsy, Alzheimer's, Parkinson’s and other movement disorders;

 6. Use formal lectures and tutorials to enhance case based learning and provide an understanding of drug safety.